Tselana Travel

 Overnight: Ballyvaughan | Gregans Castle

-Room Type: x1 Superior Double
+Room Type: x1 Junior Suite

 Meals Included: Breakfast

-Day 10 - Friday 18th July - 4x4 on Inis Mor
+Day 10 - Friday 4th July - 4x4 on Inis Mor

 We hope the weather gods are on our side today as we head out to visit one of the remote islands that dot the Irish coastline.
 Inis Mor (Inishmore) is the largest of the three Aran Islands and our destination this morning.
-Explore the island with the aid of some off-road adventure vehicles as your local guides, Padraig and Aonghus bring you to all the off-the-beaten-track spots on the islands that only their 4×4 can reach.
+Explore the island with the aid of some off-road adventure vehicles as your local guides bring you to all the off-the-beaten-track spots on the islands that only their 4×4 can reach.
 Learn of the Irish language spoken on the islands, the unique Irish culture and traditions of the local people, the flora and fauna that inhabit the islands and of course the filming site from the recent Banshees of Inisherin film!

 Overnight: Ballyvaughan | Gregans Castle

-Room Type: x1 Superior Double
+Room Type: x1 Junior Suite

 Meals Included: Breakfast

-Day 11 - Saturday 19th July - The Burren National Park
+Day 11 - Saturday 5th July - The Burren National Park

 The Burren’s rocky alien landscape is said to be the inspiration for Middle Earth in JRR Tolkien’s world-famous Lord of the Rings trilogy and this morning you will head into the heart of it and meet local author and producer, Tony, for a walk in this rugged, limestone escarpment that comes alive in the spring and summer with wildflowers.
 Set off for a walk in an area that was shaped by ancient seas and is famous for its Mediterranean and Alpine Wildflowers.
 The region is steeped in history as well, with over 2,500 historical monuments to be explored.
 Lunch will be held at a local tearoom with an option to visit the adjoining Burren Perfumery where only natural and organic ingredients are used in production.
 It’s the oldest working perfumery in Ireland!